• Skip to primary navigation

 Instructions

-• Preheat the oven to 350°F, and line a square (8 X 8-inch) baking pan with parchment paper.
+• Set the oven and prep pan.
+Preheat the oven to 350°F, and line a square (8 x 8-inch) baking pan with parchment paper.
 (Use a large piece that will cover the sides and cut slits in each corner so that it will lay flat.)

-• Add the butter, 1 cup of the chocolate chips, and the vanilla to a small saucepan, and place it over low heat.
+• Make the chocolate mixture.
+Add the butter, 1 cup of the chocolate chips and vanilla to a small saucepan, and place it over low heat.
 Once all of the butter has melted, mix everything together and set it aside, off of the stove, to cool to room temperature.

-• In a large mixing bowl, combine the gluten-free flour with the baking powder and ¾ teaspoon of the salt.
+• Mix dry ingredients.
+In a large mixing bowl, combine the flour with the baking powder and ½ teaspoon of the salt.
 Set aside.

-• In medium-sized mixing bowl, combine the eggs with the sugar and using an electric mixer, whisk until it's thick and pale yellow, about 3 minutes on high.
+• Whip the eggs and sugar.
+In medium-sized mixing bowl, combine the eggs with the sugar and using an electric mixer, whisk until it's thick and pale yellow, about 3 minutes on high.
 (You can also use a hand whisk -- just with a little more muscle.)

-• Place in the preheated 350°F oven until the center no longer jiggles when you move the pan, about 40 minutes.
-(You can test for doneness by sticking a wooden skewer in the center of the cake -- it should come out clean when it's done.)
+• Bake.
+Place in the preheated 350°F oven and bake until the center no longer jiggles when you move the pan, and the top is beginning to crack, about 40 minutes.

 NOTES